un-loop/student-notes/dalene/reactBook/reactBook.md

 1. The event to simulate (like 'change' or 'click').
 This determines which event handler to use (like onChange or onClick).
 2. The event object (optional).
+- When a component is shallow-rendered, the usual re-rendering hooks do not apply.
+If any state changes instigated by a simulate() are made asynchronously, you must call update() to re-render the component.
+• You can assert that one number is close to another with toBeCloseTo()• You can match a string against a regular expression with toMatch()• You can control time, allowing you to work with setTimeout or setInterval
+• You can assert that an array contains a specific subset of members with jasmine.arrayContaining()• You can assert that an object contains a specific subset of key/value pairs with jasmine.objectContaining()

+CHAPTER ROUTING
+we want React to generate the page.
+So an evolution of that request flow using React might look like this:
+1. Browser makes a request to the server for this page.
+2. The server doesn’t care about the pathname.
+Instead, it just returns a standard index.html that includes the React app and any static assets.
+3. The React app mounts.
+4. The React app extracts the identifiers from the URL and uses these identifiers to make an API call to fetch the data for the artist and the album.
+It might make this call to the same server.
+5. The React app renders the page using data it received from the API call.
+- For modifying the location of an app, we use links and redirects.
+- For determining what to render at a given location, we also use two React Router components, Route and Switch.
+- In React Router, Route is a component that determines whether or not to render a specified component based on the app’s location.
+- We’ll need to supply Route with two arguments as props:
+• The path to match against the location
+• The component to render when the location matches path
+- Using ternary operators inside of JSX is common in React.
+This is because we can’t embed multi-line statements like an if/else clause inside our JSX.
+- In JSX, if the prop is listed but not assigned to a value it defaults the value to true.